wixplosives/stylable.io/docs/getting-started/react-integration.md

 layout: docs
 ---

 You can manually integrate **Stylable** with a React component as described below.
 You can also build your own helpers.
+(If you’re a Vue.js fan, here’s an example of [Vue and Stylable working together](https://github.com/wix-playground/stylable-vue-example).)

 Before you begin, read the [Runtime guide](../guides/runtime.md) to understand the **Stylable** runtime API.